 Moreover, $E[ \max_{t\in [n]; j,k\in \bar V_O} | \Pk(1;p_O^{(t)})(1;p_O^{(t)})_j|^4 ] \leq M_\Psi$.
 Finally, we assume that the eigenvalues of $\bar \Psi$ are upper bounded by a constant. \item We have $ s_n^2(\log |V_O|) (\log n)^3 = o(n) $, $M_\varepsilon M_\Psi \log |V_O| = o(n)$, and $ C' \log |V_O| \geq \log n$. \end{enumerate} }

 \end{assumption}

-{Assumption \ref{assumption:basicRandom}\ref{ass3.1} states that the consumption shock term $\varepsilon_O^{(t)}$ is a zero mean conditional on prices in period $t$.
-Assumptions \ref{assumption:basicRandom}\ref{ass3.2} and \ref{ass3.3} are mild moment conditions on the consumption shocks and prices.
-For example, conditional on prices, we require the consumption shocks' fourth moments to be bounded from above, and their second moments to be bounded from below.
-Similarly, the eigenvalues of matrices constructed from expectations of outerproducts of price vectors are well-behaved.
+{Assumption \ref{assumption:basicRandom}\ref{ass3.1} states that the shock term $\varepsilon_O^{(t)}$ is a zero mean conditional on the covariates in period $t$.
+Assumptions \ref{assumption:basicRandom}\ref{ass3.2} and \ref{ass3.3} are mild moment conditions on the shocks and covariates.
+For example, conditional on covariates, we require the shocks' fourth moments to be bounded from above, and their second moments to be bounded from below.
+Similarly, the eigenvalues of matrices constructed from expectations of outerproducts of covariate vectors are well-behaved.
 Such moment conditions readily hold for sub-Gaussian and subexponential distributions as well as more heavy-tailed distributions.
 These assumptions are commonly employed in high-dimensional statistics, with a general covariate/observation structure, and are adapted to our setting (see, e.g., \cite{BickelRitovTsybakov2009,belloni2017pivotal,belloni2017simultaneous}).
 Assumption \ref{assumption:basicRandom}\ref{ass3.5} imposes requirements on how the number of agents and the sample size can relate.
 In particular, we allow for a high-dimensional setting where $|V_O| \gg n$.}

 We proceed with our first result on the estimator provided in Algorithm 1.

 \begin{theorem} Under Assumption \ref{assumption:basicRandom} with probability at least $1-o(1)$ the following statements hold: \begin{enumerate}[label=\roman*.] \item Uniformly over $k\in V_O$ we have